ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ::
   su calthorpe

-And enter the calthorpe password: Calthorpe123
+And enter the calthorpe password: <Password>

 Activate the virtual environment
 ::